R1yDev/searchEngine/README.md

 ---

 ## Notes
+- #IMPORTANT⚠️: the document search engine designed solely for the French language❗

-- Document images are searched in `files/` using base names (e.g. `AI.jpg`, `cuisine.png`, etc.).
+- Document images are searched in `files/` using base names (eg: `AI.jpg`, `cuisine.png`, etc.).
-- If a thumbnail is missing, the GUI shows a placeholder.
 - The evaluation tab is meant for demonstration with the built-in `TESTS_EVALUATION` set.

----

-## License
-Add a license (e.g. MIT) if you want others to reuse the code.